BIGOLDTURKEY/Rock-Paper-Scissors-GUI/README.md

 # Rock-Paper-Scissors-GUI

-Clone the repository in vscode by clicking the big green code button and copying the repository link and pasting it into vscode.
-Run the main.py file.
+Clone the repository in github desktop by clicking the big green code button and clicking github desktop.
+Then clone it there by copying the url of the repository, and click open in external editor (vscode).